Jeff Burroughs: Career

 Burroughs was selected an All-Star in both 1974 with the Rangers and 1978 as a member of the Atlanta Braves, when he entered the All-Star break with a National League-leading .324 batting average.
 Burroughs was also named AL Player of the Year and selected as an OF on the AL All-Star team by The Sporting News his MVP season of 1974.

-He was acquired by the Braves in a five-for-one trade that sent Ken Henderson, Dave May, Roger Moret, Adrian Devine, Carl Morton and $200,000 to the Rangers on December 9, 1976.
+On December 9, 1976, Burroughs was acquired by the Braves in a five-for-one trade that sent Ken Henderson, Dave May, Roger Moret, Adrian Devine, Carl Morton and $200,000 to the Rangers.

-As a member of the Braves, in 1977, Burroughs collected 114 RBIs and hit 41 home runs, the latter number surpassed only by Cincinnati Reds outfielder George Foster (52).
+As a member of the Braves, in 1977, Burroughs batted .271 with 41 home runs and 114 RBI in 154 games.
+His 41 home runs trailed only Cincinnati Reds outfielder George Foster (52) for the major league lead.
 Burroughs had fans who maintained a large banner below the right field deck titled "Jeff's Jackpot", which displayed his home run total for the season plus one.

+On March 8, 1981, Burroughs was traded to the Seattle Mariners in exchange for relief pitcher Carlos Diaz.
+In his only season with Seattle, he batted .254 with 10 home runs and 41 RBI in 89 games.

 Late in his career, Burroughs was used mainly as a designated hitter and pinch hitter.
 Burroughs played his final year with the Toronto Blue Jays in 1985 after being purchased by them.
-In 86 games, he had 49 hits and 19 runs with six home runs and 28 RBIs along with 36 strikeouts and 34 walks.
-He batted .257 with a .366 OBP.
+In 86 games, he had 49 hits, 19 runs, six home runs and 28 RBI, along with 36 strikeouts and 34 walks.
+He batted .257 with a .366 on-base percentage (OBP).
 His final regular season game was on October 6, 1985, batting as a DH.
-He went 1-for-4 with two strikeouts in an 8-0 loss.
+He went 1-for-4 with two strikeouts in an 8–0 loss to the New York Yankees.
 He made his first and only appearance in a postseason game, having one at-bat in the ALCS that year, batting in Game 7 in the bottom of the ninth inning against the Kansas City Royals as a pinch hitter, which resulted in a ground out.

 Post-playing career

+Burroughs is the father of Sean Burroughs, who also played in the major leagues.

-After he retired, Burroughs later coached his son's Little League team, the Long Beach All-Stars; with Sean as their star player, these teams won the Little League World Series in both 1992 and 1993, winning the former by forfeit after their opponents (who had beaten them 15–4) were found to have used no fewer than 14 ineligible players and the latter 3–2 over Panama to be the first American team to repeat as champion and only the third city to ever do so after Monterrey, Mexico (1957, 1958) and Seoul, South Korea (1984, 1985).
+After he retired, Burroughs coached his son's Little League team, the Long Beach All-Stars.
+These teams won the Little League World Series in both 1992 and 1993, winning the former by forfeit after their opponents (who had beaten them 15–4) were found to have used no fewer than 14 ineligible players and the latter 3–2 over Panama to be the first American team to repeat as champion and only the third city to ever do so after Monterrey, Mexico (1957, 1958) and Seoul, South Korea (1984, 1985).